How I Spent 3 Weeks in Boquete

 Fabulous Dinner Parties

-The highlight of my first week was driving to the city of David to pick up friends visiting from Florida and have Valentine’s brunch at Hotel Cuidad’s restaurant.
+The highlight of my first week was driving to the city of David to pick up friends visiting from Florida and have Valentine’s brunch at Hotel Cuidad de David’s restaurant (STYLO).
 We shopped and explored the many shops and markets in downtown David.
 A stop by the chic Felipe Motta wine and liquor store is a cool place to stock up on beer and wine.

-Day Trip to Man Creek- Best Trip Yet
+Day Trip to Man Creek: The Best Trip Yet

 Bonus Offerings in Boquete

-Outside of visiting Chiriqui Grande, the highlights of week two in Boquete were meeting a group of friends for dinner at Big Daddy’s and a visiting my friends Terry and Manzar’s gorgeous bed & breakfast, Casa de Montaña.
-If you like the B&B feel, or just plain being spoiled, this is the place for you.
-Casa de Montaña offers spectacular views, amazing food items, and stylishly decorated rooms and common space.
+Outside of visiting Chiriqui Grande, the highlights of week two in Boquete were meeting a group of friends for dinner at Big Daddy’s and a visiting my friends gorgeous B&B, Casa de Montaña.

 Fairs and Fun in Downtown Boquete